sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_pointperfect.md

 ### PointPerfect Flex MQTT (Deprecated)

 This service has been discontinued by PointPerfect and is still available for legacy devices.
-It is recommended to use PointPerfect Flex RTCM/NTRIP for a better experience.
+It is recommended to use [PointPerfect Flex RTCM/NTRIP](#pointperfect-flex-rtcmntrip) for a better experience.
 When this service is enabled, the device will attempt to connect to WiFi.
-If registration has been completed through SparkFun (see above), the device will be issued MQTT specific keys and will obtain corrections over an MQTT client.
+If [registration](#registration) has been completed through SparkFun, the device will be issued MQTT specific keys and will obtain corrections over an MQTT client.
 The encrypted SPARTN packets are sent through the PointPerfectLibrary (PPL) and RTCM corrections are produced after ~60 seconds.
 The device will enter RTK Float, the RTK Fix states.
 Users report variable fix times with ok accuracy (not as good as RTCM service).

 #### Localized Corrections